 Tyrosine kinase inhibitors (TKIs) have been trialled in people with advanced kidney cancer and found to cause fewer side effects than chemotherapy drugs.

 Radiation therapy (radiotherapy)

-Standard radiation therapy is not effective in treating primary kidney cancer but it may be used in advanced kidney cancer to shrink tumours and relieve symptoms.
+Radiation therapy may be used if you are not able to have surgery.
+It may also be used in advanced kidney cancer to shrink tumours and relieve symptoms.

 In some cases of kidney cancer, your medical team may talk to you about palliative care.
 Palliative care aims to improve your quality of life by alleviating symptoms of cancer.

 As well as slowing the spread of kidney cancer, palliative treatment can relieve pain and help manage other symptoms.
 Treatment may include radiotherapy, chemotherapy or other drug therapies.

 Treatment TeamDepending on your treatment, your treatment team may consist of a number of different health professionals, such as:

 - GP (General Practitioner) - looks after your general health and works with your specialists to coordinate treatment.

 - Urologist- specialises in the treatment of diseases of the urinary system (male and female) and the male reproductive system

 - Nephrologist- diagnoses and treats conditions that cause kidney (renal) failure or impairment.